nf-core/dualrnaseq/docs/parameters.md

 #### `--a "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"`

-For single-end reads as well as the first reads of paired-end data, adapter sequence can be specified with `--a` flag.
+For single-end reads as well as the first reads of paired-end data, adapter sequence can be specified with the`--a` flag.
 For more information, see [`adapter-types.`](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types)

 #### `--A "AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT"`